chistowhite/File-Mover-Script/README.md

 ## Installation

-1. Clone the repository or download the ZIP file containing the script.
+1. Open the command prompt and navigate to the directory containing the script
-2. Ensure you have Python 3.x installed.
+2. Run the script : python move_files.py

 ## Usage